-Several other creatures can be found while exploring the Island's caves, foresty location, oceans, or deserts.
+Several other creatures can be found while exploring the caves, foresty location, snowy mountains, oceans, or deserts in the DLC.
 As with the original games, some Pokémon can only be encountered in the Sword version of DLC while others will only be seen in the Shield version.
-Additionally, players are given an Isle of Armor Pokédex and can earn a reward for completing it.
+Additionally, players are given an expanded Pokédex and can earn a reward for completing it.
 That definitely gives players a reason to trade with others and gives them a goal to work towards after the main storyline is completed.

 Klara and Avery are better rivals than Hop

 Klara and Avery offer more of a challenge as rivals than Hop ever did.